-Click the Received (RX) link in the Error folder of the Monitoring menu to view the following graph of error packets received on the Switch.
-To select a port to view these statistics for, select the port by using the Port pull down menu.
+The table displays the error packets received on the Switch.
+To view statistics for a specific port, select the port by using the Port pull down menu.
 The user may also use the real-time graphic of the Switch at the top of the web page by simply clicking on a port.
+To view this window, click Monitoring > Packet Errors > Received (RX)